-Okay, time for some honest truths: If you’re a service business owner who works long hours in your business then you’re probably facing the same struggles and frustrations that I was when I first started my service business.
+Okay, time for some honest truths: If you’re a service business owner who works long hours in your business then you’re probably facing the same struggles and frustrations that Mike and Rob did when they started their service business.

 Well, here’s the harsh truth that no one wants to admit: when you’re grinding it out in your service business 24/7, you don’t have a business… you have a job.
 You’re not building a long-term wealth-creating business, you’re in survival mode and just trying to keep your head above water and your bills paid.